XOOMAR

 That changes the threat model.
 If exploitation does not require stolen credentials or insider access, mass probing becomes far more plausible.
 Public repositories expose workflows.
 Public contribution mechanisms trigger them.
 In weak designs, those low-trust inputs can reach high-trust jobs.

-The reported spread also matters because insecure workflow patterns can be copied across repositories through templates, examples, and automated code generation.
+The reported spread also matters because insecure workflow patterns can be copied across repositories through templates, examples, and AI coding agents.
 That suggests scale may come from repeated design patterns, not just one-off human mistakes.

 The affected patterns sit in GitHub Actions YAML files.
 Low-privileged workflows can be triggered by untrusted pull requests or comments, with output later reaching high-privilege workflows that authenticate to cloud providers using maintainer permissions.